62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 In most cases, your website is the first point of contact between your business and your customers.

-This means that their first impressions of your brand will be based on your website and 94% of them will be design-related.
+This means that their first impressions of your brand will be based on your website and 94% of these impressions will be design-related.

-Whether you’re in the hotel industry, banking, retail, manufacturing or something else, if your website is unattractive and outdated, your customers will perceive your business as such.
+Whether you’re in the hotel industry, banking, retail, manufacturing or something else, if your website is unattractive and outdated, your customers will perceive your business as equally unappealing.

 On the other hand, if your website design is modern and responsive, it will help turn your prospective clients into existing ones, while increasing your brand reputation and inspiring trust.

 Website design plays an important role in your SEO strategy, albeit indirectly.

-Sure, it does not influence your Google ranking like keywords and backlinks do, however, a minimalist, responsive, fast-loading website is easier for the visitors to navigate and find the information they’re looking for.
+Sure, it does not influence your Google ranking like keywords and backlinks do, however, a minimalist, responsive, fast-loading website is easy to navigate and find the information they’re looking for.

-This is the basis for a good user experience that will encourage your visitors to stay on your website longer, engage with it, revisit or recommend it to other users.
+This is the foundation for a good user experience that encourages your visitors to stay on your website longer, engage with it, revisit or recommend it.

 62% of businesses increase their sales by optimizing their website for mobile devices.
 (Cision)